HIGH SCHOOL PROGRAM

 In Ontario, students must meet the following requirements to obtain the Ontario Secondary School Diploma (OSSD).
 Beside Career Studies and Civics, each completed course counts as one credit.

-1.COMPLETE MINIMUM 30 CREDITS (INCLUDING 18 COMPULSORY CREDITS AND 12 OPTIONAL CREDITS).
+1.COMPLETE MINIMUM 30 CREDITS (INCLUDING 17 COMPULSORY CREDITS AND 13 OPTIONAL CREDITS).

-a.
-18 compulsory credits
+17 compulsory credits

-· 1 credit in Canadian Geography (Grade 9/10)
+1 credit in Canadian Geography – Typically taken in Grade 9.

-· 1 credit in Arts
+1 credit in The Arts

-· 1 credit in Health and Physical Education
+1 credit in Health and Physical Education

-· 1 credit in French as a Second Language
+1 credit in French as a Second Language

-· 0.5 credit in Career Studies (Grade 10)
+0.5 credit in Career Studies

-· 0.5 credit in Civics (Grade 10)
+0.5 credit in Civics and Citizenship

-· 1 credit from each of the following
+1 credit from the STEM-related course group

-b.12 optional credits, earned in courses that the student may select from the full range of courses offered by the school.
+13 optional credits, earned in courses that the student may select from the full range of courses offered by the school.

 2.40 HOURS OF COMMUNITY INVOLVEMENT ACTIVITIES